 On October 22, 1979, Commonwealth Management Associates transferred both properties to George Brennan, Jr., and Louis Musco, Jr. George Brennan and Louis Musco’s father, Louis, Sr., were co-founders of Bay State College, located at 122 Commonwealth, and the buildings were operated as Bay State College dormitories.

 Louis Musco, Jr., died in May of 1987.
 260-262 Commonwealth continued to be owned by George Brennan and Louis Musco’s estate.
 In December of 2002, George Brennan transferred his interest in the property to the Brennan Family Realty LLC.
 He died in March of 2014.

-260-262 Commonwealth remained a dormitory for Bay State College in 2016.
+260-262 Commonwealth remained a Bay State College dormitory in 2016.

 On March 7, 2017, 260-262 Commonwealth were acquired from Musco Properties LLC and the Brennan Family Realty Realty LLC by the Commonwealth Avenue Partners LLC (Marcel Safar and Xavier Giraud, managers of record).